 - Frequent or recurrent thoughts of death, suicidal thoughts, suicide attempts, or suicide

-Signs and symptoms of depression might be difficult to notice if your child isn't living at home.
+Signs and symptoms of depression might be harder to notice if your child isn't living at home.
 College students also might have difficulty seeking help for depression out of embarrassment or fear of not fitting in.
+Many college students don't get treatment for depression.

-If you suspect that your child might be dealing with depression, talk to him or her about what's going on and listen.
-Encourage your child to share his or her feelings.
-Also, ask him or her to make an appointment with a doctor as soon as possible.
-Many colleges offer mental health services.
+If you think your child might be dealing with depression, talk to him or her about what's going on and listen.
+Encourage your child to share his or her feelings with you or someone else trusted.
+Ask your child to make an appointment with a doctor as soon as possible.

 In addition to seeking treatment, your child can take steps to feel better.
 For example, encourage him or her to:

 - Care for himself or herself.
 Urge your child to get daily exercise, eat well, spend time in nature, get enough sleep, and avoid alcohol and drugs.
-Use of alcohol and drugs is a poor way to cope with stress.
-Keep in mind that when people abuse alcohol and drugs, depression can develop.
+Using alcohol and drugs is a poor way to cope with stress, and may contribute to the development of depression.
 Using stimulants to stay up and study also can lead to mood changes.

 - Seek support.
 Encourage your child to spend time with supportive family members and friends or seek out student support groups.

 - Have fun.
-Encourage your child to go out with friends and try to have fun.
+Encourage your child to try to have fun.
 He or she might be surprised to find enjoyment.
+College clubs and activities can be a great place to make friends and try something new.